DeclanChidlow/vale.rocks/src/posts/my-experience-biohacking.md

 <figcaption>Implantation site on the morning of day two before replacing dressing.</figcaption>
 </figure>

-As it heals, there is a tendency for the body to try push out any foreign objects.
+As it heals, there is a tendency for the body to try push out any foreign objects, zippering them towards the opening.
 While that behaviour is generally great, I _didn't_ want it to push out the foreign object in this case, so I secured the area with steri-strips to prevent movement.

 Every morning after waking up, I'd take the time to remove the patches and steri-strips, wipe down the area (initially with sanitised wipes, but later just with a damp paper towel once I ran out of them), and then reapply everything.
 I also spent much of the first few days keeping my hand very rigid.
 This perhaps wasn't absolutely necessary, but it was done in an effort to help healing and avoid migration.